Skip to content

 • Providers validate callback URLs exactly.

-• OPENPOST_FRONTEND_URL should match what users open in the browser.
+• OPENPOST_APP_URL should match what users open in the browser.

 • OPENPOST_MEDIA_URL must be public for Threads media publishing.